JonmarCorpuz/knowledgeDump/GCP/Networking/Cloud VPC/PSC/Consumer VPC/PSC Endpoints.md

 * Acts as a bridge that lets worklaods in your VPC securely access published services without using the public Internet
 * Enables private access between separate networks
+* Uses a single internal IP address to provide connectivity to the producer VPC
+* Can be used to generate one or more APIs as long as the DNS is configured to do so

 <br>